sixreals/BigNumberFactorial/README.md

 LIMITATIONS:
 It can become very slow for large numbers
 The array must be initialised to be very large.
-WOuld be better to implement a linked list.
+It would be better to implement a linked list.